Why Italy?

 Residency Options: Visas and Pathways to Legal Stay

-Up to 90 days within 180.
-Not for long-term residency.
-Good for initial exploration.
+Tourist Visa – Stay up to 90 days within 180.
+Not valid for long-term residency, but ideal for initial exploration.

-For entrepreneurs/freelancers.
-Requires qualifications, business plan, and financial resources.
+Self-Employment Visa – For entrepreneurs or freelancers.
+Needs qualifications, a business plan, and sufficient financial resources.

 From Residency to Citizenship: Your Italian Future

-Italian Citizenship & Benefits Upon approval, swear allegiance to the Italian Republic to officially gain Italian citizenship.
-However, Italy does generally permit dual citizenship.
-Enjoy benefits such as the right to vote, freedom of movement within the EU, access to Italian social services, and the ability to pass on citizenship to future generations.
+Italian Citizenship & Benefits – Once approved, swear allegiance to the Republic.
+Italy allows dual citizenship, with rights to vote, live and work across the EU, access social services, and pass citizenship to future generations.

 Financing Your Italian Dream

-Italian banks offer mortgages for up to 70% of the property value, with interest rates ranging from 2% to 4%.
-Loan terms typically span 10 to 25 years, requiring proof of income and a credit check.
+Mortgages – Italian banks finance up to 70% LTV, with interest rates around 2%–4%.
+Loan terms run 10–25 years, and buyers must provide proof of income & pass a credit check.

 Financial Advice